Elaine Castillo

-Elaine Castillo (born 1984) is an American writer.
+Elaine Castillo (born 1984) is a Filipino-American writer.
 She was born and raised in the San Francisco Bay Area and attended University of California, Berkeley.
-In 2009, Castillo moved to London and later received a MA in Creative & Life Writing from Goldsmiths, University of London.
+In 2009, Castillo moved to London and later received an MA in Creative & Life Writing from Goldsmiths, University of London.
 She was a three-time recipient of the Roselyn Schneider Eisner Prize for prose while at UC Berkeley, and she has also been nominated for the Pat Kavanagh Award, a Pushcart Prize, and a Gatewood Prize.